 The WAN provides the connectivity from the client location to the data center where the server farm is located.
-The WAN is provided by a service provider (SP) with a given SLA.
+The WAN is provided by a service provider (SP) with a given service level agreement (SLA).
 The WAN inherently introduces delay and packet-loss to the data traffic (packets).